2009 Jeep Commander

 The Goodyear Fortera tires, with their all-terrain tread, proved their worth as traction devices and suspension components, helping to soak up the lumps from rocks and logs, and maintaining a grip clearly enhanced by the Commander's electronic traction control.

-Ground clearance is sufficient to negotiate rocky terrain, but the trail was challenging enough to create a few clangs and clunks when we touched the underbody.
+Ground clearance is sufficient to negotiate rocky terrain, but challenging trails will create a few clangs and clunks when the underbody hits rocks and such.
 We found the Commander capable of going anywhere it will fit.
 The limitation would come if the Commander were used to cross steep, narrow gulches that call for extreme angles of departure because its longer body has more rear overhang than a Grand Cherokee.
 Nonetheless, for most people, there is probably more rough terrain capability built into the Commander than they will ever need or use.

-The 2008 Jeep Commander should be attractive to families that need four-wheel-drive capability for vacations, camping, or challenging winters.
+The Jeep Commander offers four-wheel-drive capability for vacations, camping, and challenging winters.
 Its seven-passenger seating capability is complemented by seats that fold flat for big cargo capacity.
 With a wide range of engines, options and prices, the Commander is versatile enough to appeal to a broad array of buyers.
-On the road, it's far more quick and quiet than its slab-sided styling suggests.
-Those who don't need off-road capability may want to consider one of the larger crossover SUVs now available from a variety of competitors.
+On the road, it's quicker and quieter than its slab-sided styling suggests.

 Off-road expert John Stewart filed the original report, with NewCarTestDrive.com editor Mitch McCullough reporting from Los Angeles and correspondent Kirk Bell reporting from Chicago.